Exhibitions and Events around the UK.

-Featuring works from 1867-1967 relating to lesbian, trans and queer (LGBTQ) identities. the show marks the 50 th anniversary of the discriminalisation of male homosexuality in England.
-The exhibition explores how artists expressed themselves in a time when the established assumptions about gender,and sexuality were being questioned and transformed.
+Presenting the first exhibition dedicated to queer British Art.
+Featuring works from 1861-1967 relating to lesbian, gay, bisexual, trans and queer (LGBTQ) identities, the show marks the 50th anniversary of the partial decriminalisation of male homosexuality in England.
+Queer British Art explores how artists expressed themselves in a time when established assumptions about gender and sexuality were being questioned and transformed.

 Falmouth Art Gallery, Falmouth TR11 2RT